-We are a leading Latin American provider of airline passenger and cargo service through our two principal operating subsidiaries, Copa Airlines and Copa Colombia.
-Copa Airlines operates from its strategically-located position in the Republic of Panama, and Copa Colombia flies from Colombia to Copa Airlines Hub of the Americas in Panama, and operates a low-cost business model within Colombia and various cities in the region.
-As of December 31, 2019 we operate a fleet of 102 aircraft, 82 Boeing 737-Next Generation aircraft, 14 Embraer 190 aircraft and six Boeing 737 MAX 9 aircraft to meet our growing capacity requirements.
-The Company had one purchase contract with Boeing which entails 65 firm orders of Boeing 737 MAX aircraft, agreed to be delivered between 2020 and 2025.
+We are a leading Latin American provider of airline passenger and cargo service through our two principal operating subsidiaries, Copa Airlines and AeroRepública.
+Copa Airlines operates from its strategically located position in the Republic of Panama, and AeroRepública operates a low-cost business model, Wingo, within Colombia and various cities in the region.
+As of December 31, 2021, we operate a fleet of 91 aircraft, 77 Boeing 737-Next Generation aircraft and 14 Boeing 737 MAX 9 aircraft to meet our current capacity requirements.
+The Company had one purchase contract with Boeing, which entails 66 firm orders of Boeing 737 MAX aircraft, agreed to be delivered between 2022 and 2028.

 We believe our primary business strengths that have allowed us to compete successfully in the airline industry include the following:

 - Our “Hub of the Americas” airport is strategically located.
 We believe that Copa’s base of operations at the geographically central location of Tocumen International Airport in Panama City, Panama provides convenient connections to our principal markets in North, Central and South America and the Caribbean, enabling us to consolidate traffic to serve several destinations that do not generate enough demand to justify point-to-point service.
 Flights from Panama operate with few service disruptions due to weather, contributing to high completion factors and on-time performance.
 Tocumen International Airport’s sea-level altitude allows our aircraft to operate without the performance restrictions they would be subject to in higher altitude airports.
 We believe that Copa’s hub in Panama allows us to benefit from Panama City’s status as a center for financial services, shipping and commerce and from Panama’s stable, dollar-based economy, free-trade zone and growing tourism.